Coup d'Etat (Plasmatics album): Reception

 The Los Angeles Times called Coup d'Etat the "best slice of unrelenting heavy metal since the last AC/DC album", adding, "Williams makes Ann Wilson or Pat Benatar sound like Judy Collins".
 The newspaper's question about whether the heavy metal audience (predominantly male) would "accept a female screecher" underscored how groundbreaking Williams was.
 This was previously entirely male territory.

-The Aberdeen Press – from Janis Joplin's home state – said that Williams was "doing vocally what nobody since Janis Joplin" has done, while a review in Creem called it a "breakthrough" record and Williams "an aggressive female"; the review went on saying it was "kicking down traditional barriers".
+A review in Creem called it a "breakthrough" record and Williams "an aggressive female"; the review went on saying it was "kicking down traditional barriers".
 Williams' "physicality...is (now) coming out of her voice."
 The Creem review, by Cyril Blight, attacked the sexism of those who "can't handle" or "even resent the very idea of a woman like Wendy Williams singing rock and roll with ferocity-which is to say the same qualities they would applaud if they were coming from a man, providing there was a man around today with the balls to do that."

 Consumer Guide critic Robert Christgau panned the album and Williams, noting "Not only can't she sing (ha) she can't even yell," and suggesting she "might well be advised to start singing with her nether lips".

 J. D. Considine wrote in Musician: "Ever wonder what Black Sabbath would have sounded like with a chainsaw as lead singer?"